Be transported to the likes of Lewis Carroll’s Wonderland or A A Milne’s Hundred Acre Wood with a visit to one of these literary landscapes.

 You don’t base yourself in Lundy, you stay there for a memorable few nights.

 The Slow traveller prefers to get around under his or her own leg power or by bus, but that can be quite a challenge in this region of poor public transport.
-If you are relying on public transport for any part of your visit in Devon you should check the excellent website www.journeydevon.info.
-Its interactive bus map and timetables are kept up to date.
-For planning a journey, Traveline is invaluable and you can phone from a bus stop and ask what’s happened to your bus.
-In Somerset the best website for bus information is www.exploremoor.co.uk.
+Detailed information on getting around without a car is given in each chapter, but do bear in mind that bus timetables change and buses are being withdrawn with an unnerving frequency.
+If you are relying on public transport for any part of your visit in Devon you should check the excellent website traveldevon.info, which has an interactive bus map.
+It also covers self-powered travel: cycling and walking.

 Exmoor, the home of one of Britain’s most distinctive native ponies, is perfect for riding.
 There are several accommodation providers who will provide a field or stabling for your own horse, so a riding holiday using the information in this book plus a bit of additional research is entirely realistic.

-Mike Harrison, compiler of Croydecycle maps, writes: ‘Cycling in North Devon is a pleasure, being far from cities so most of the rural lanes are quiet.
-The Tarka Trail (NCN3 and 27) on the old railway lines around the Taw and Torridge estuaries is ideal for families and there are other quiet and level lanes around Braunton.
+Mike Harrison, compiler of Croydecycle maps writes: ‘Cycling in North Devon is a pleasure, being far from cities so most of the rural lanes are quiet.
+The Tarka Trail on the old railway lines around the Taw and Torridge estuaries is ideal for families and there are other quiet and level lanes around Braunton.
 Coastal roads can be busy at peak times and often a bike is the quickest way round the narrow lanes but be wary of cars.’